anowell/static-json-pointer/README.md

 let age: json_type!("schema.json", "/person/age/type") = Some(22);
 ```

+The parsed schemas are cached during build to prevent rereading and reparsing repeatedly during build.

 ## Why

 I have a CLI tool that prompts for many config values, transforms them, verifies them, and writes them to a JSON file.